Scholarship

 A. You can change from one option to the other, but it is not automatic, it is on a case by case basis at the approval of the Professor of Naval Science.
 The changing of option after the sophomore year is discouraged because it involves making up the specialized courses that are begun for Navy and Marine option students beginning in the junior year.

 A. Yes.
-Every year, just prior to the beginning the fall quarter begins, the USC NROTC Unit hosts a new student orientation (NSO) program.
-At the orientation, the freshmen are introduced to military discipline, fitted for their uniforms, learn basic seamanship and undergo a variety of activities to prepare them to become members of the Midshipman Battalion.
-They receive physical fitness training and tests, swimming tests, marching instruction and some classroom instruction.
-By the time that school starts, the freshmen will be fully functioning and knowledgeable members of the Unit.
+You are going to have two opportunities.
+First, in the summer prior to your first year you are required to attend New Student Indoctrination (NSI) in Great Lakes, outside of Chicago.
+It is a 2 ½ week indoctrination course designed to provide standardized basic military instruction to Midshipmen Candidates.
+Following that, just prior to the beginning of the fall quarter, the USC NROTC Unit hosts a new student orientation (NSO) program.
+At the orientation, you will be fitted for your uniforms, learn basic seamanship and undergo a variety of activities to prepare you to become a member of the Gamecock Battalion.
+You will receive physical fitness training and tests, swimming tests, marching instruction and some classroom instruction.
+By the time that school starts, you will be ready to hit the deck running!

-Incoming active duty members also participate in NSO in order to fully integrate them into the USC NROTC unit with their midshipman counterparts, albeit in a different capacity.
+Incoming active-duty members also participate in NSO to fully integrate them into the USC NROTC unit with their midshipman counterparts, albeit in a different capacity.